 (And yes, I know there is a debate about whether the ultra-conservative training approach favoured in cycling, based on years of experience on the mountains of Europe, and more recently challenged in the sports science labs of the new world and found lacking, is anything more than tradition.
 My point here is you can take it easy and look all knowing.)

 I often advise beginning cyclists to try group riding in the fall.
-(See.)
+(See Reasons to start riding in the fall.)
 That’s because in the spring people are frisky and come back to the group with different levels of fitness.
 Some have been track riding all winter and others have gone south for training, and then there’s the people like me.
 It will all come out in the wash in a few months but for now, don’t compare.

 3. Be patient with drivers.
 It’s a shock to their systems to see us out there.
 They’ve forgotten about bikes and need to get used to us all over again.
 I try to put some goodwill in the bank by being extra smiley and waving lots in these first few weeks.
 I go for ultra high visibility at intersections and aim for eye contact.